globaldev/angular-emoji-filter/README.md

 ## Installation

-The filter is available in a default form on Bower.
+The filter is available in a default form on [Bower](http://bower.io) (you will need Bower 0.9 or greater).
 By default, each emoji is 21x21 pixels.
 You can install it the usual way:

     bower install angular-emoji-filter